 The MCQ paper

+SBAs are used in UK undergraduate and postgraduate medical assessments, and are widely used by medical colleges, faculties and the GMC.
 Over the next 3 years, the MCQ examination will increase the number of Single Best Answer (SBA) questions, whilst reducing the number of Multiple True False (MTF) questions.
-SBAs are used in UK undergraduate and postgraduate medical assessments, and are widely used by medical colleges, faculties and the GMC.
-This change will not affect the exam blueprint for the MCQ and the College will still test the same areas of the curriculum across the exam overall.
+This change will not affect the exam blueprint for the MCQ and the College will continue to test the same areas of the curriculum across the exam overall.

 Candidate resources are a consolidation of the various example questions, videos, courses and guides, any of which may guide a candidate in their preparation for the various FRCA examination components.